MrShoenel/precondition-moop/notebooks/precondition-moop.md

 }
 ```

-The ECCDF s of figure look quite similar to those we got empirically.
+The CCDF s of figure look quite similar to the ECCDF s we got
+empirically.
 They do have a two advantages, though.
-First, smoothness – we should not
+First, smoothness –
-end up with all zeros for the gradients.
-Second, an ECDF  returns 0 for
+we should not end up with all zeros for the gradients.
+Second, an ECDF
-values less than any of the observed ones, and 1 for values beyond the
+returns 0 for values less than any of the observed ones, and 1 for
-observed range.
-The parametric CDF  however will never really reach 0 or
+values beyond the observed range.
+The parametric CDF  however will never
-1, which means that even tiny differences in *x* will result in tiny
+really reach 0 or 1, which means that even tiny differences in *x* will
-differences in *y*, before and beyond the actually observed values.
+result in tiny differences in *y*, before and beyond the actually
+observed values.

 ``` r
 par(mfrow = c(1, 2))